BenjiTrapp/benjitrapp.github.io/_defenses/2023-10-24-zero-trust-journey.md

 ### Monitoring Asset Security

 The enterprise continuously monitors and measures the security posture of owned and associated assets.
-Changes in security posture trigger appropriate remediations, such as applying patches or adjusting access levels.
+Changes in security posture trigger appropriate remediation, such as applying patches or adjusting access levels.

 ### Dynamic Authentication and Authorization